ahrvoje/arb4win/README.md

 Cygwin isn't used as it does not handle symbolic links used by some **configure** and **make** scripts in a desirable way.
 MSYS2 solves this issue by implementing customized **ln** command which simply creates hard-copies.

 The libraries are not 64-bit Windows safe so the entire workflow is adapted to 32-bit building process (configuration parameter `ABI=32` is set for all of them).
-Consequently, if one builds against the static libraries, `-m32` gcc/g++ switch sometimes has to be used to compile target application, as shown in Demo section at the end of the page.
+Consequently, if one builds against the static libraries, `-m32` gcc/g++ compiler switch sometimes has to be used.

 ## Workflow